Serverless computing is a hot topic in software architecture – but is it just another overhyped tech-buzzword?

 Let’s go into more detail:

-First, let’s explain two concepts closely and inseparably connected with serverless computing: continuous integration (CI) and continuous delivery (CD) – they create the dualism in serverless technology.
+First, let's explain two concepts closely and inseparably connected with the serverless model of computing: continuous integration (CI) and continuous delivery (CD) – they create the dualism in serverless technology.

 We need to keep in mind that code deployed to a repository also needs to be deployed in the cloud – and this is the moment where CI/CD comes into play.